-- Are people you serve often reluctant or ambivalent about making changes?
+- Are the people you serve often reluctant or ambivalent about making changes?

 - Are utilization, adherence, engagement, and retention in your services significant concerns?

-If you answered yes to any of the questions above, there may be a role for MI in your organization.
+If you answered yes to any of the questions above, there may be a role for MI implementation in your team.

-Effectiveness of MI depends upon fidelity of practice, so benefits for the people you serve would not be expected until staff have developed and are maintaining reasonable proficiency in delivering MI.
+MI effectiveness depends upon fidelity of practice, so benefits for the people you serve would not be expected until team members are demonstrating reasonable proficiency in MI.

 There are some work settings where MI will not easily take root.
 In such settings, implementation of MI will require a culture shift in order to support changes in how services are provided.
 Consider whether any of the following assumptions might be dominant perspectives in your organization: